 This morning depart Donegal for Derry.
-Upon arrival meet with your English speaking guide and enjoy a walking tour of the Walled City of Derry.
+Upon arrival meet with your English-speaking guide and enjoy a walking tour of the Walled City of Derry.
 Founded in the 6th century by St. Columba, Derry is the 2 nd largest city and port of Northern Ireland.
-In 1613 the city was selected as a major plantation project, organised by the London livery companies.
+In 1613 the city was selected as a major plantation project, organized by the London livery companies.
 It was in this year that the walls of Derry were built to protect the town from the Gaelic chieftains in Donegal.
 This afternoon travel along the Antrim coast to Belfast, visiting the Giants Causeway en route.
 The Causeway was formed more than 60 million years ago when redhot lava erupted onto the surface of the earth and was cooled by the sea to form the columns which make up the Giants Causeway.
-Legend tells a different story however that Finn Mac Cumhaill built the causeway over the sea to Scotland in order to fight his arch enemy, Fingal, who had started his own path.
+Legend tells a different story however that Finn Mac Cumhaill built the causeway over the sea to Scotland in order to fight his arch-enemy, Fingal, who had started his own path.
 The two had never met before and when Finn heard the heavy footsteps of Fingal he turned back.
 Helped by his wife, Finn dressed up as a baby and when Fingal arrived and saw Finn, Fingal assumed the baby's father would be much bigger.
 This scared him and he went running home, destroying the causeway behind him.
 Continue to Belfast and check into your hotel.

 Belfast and the Titanic Experience

 This morning enjoy a guided tour of Belfast City.
 This is an excellent way to discover Belfast City and will take in the leaning Albert Memorial Clock Tower (Ireland's answer to the leaning Tower of Pisa) and the Opera House, as well as passing City Hall, the Crown Bar (dating from 1885), Queens University and the Botanic Gardens.
 You will also visit the Harland and Wolfe Shipyard, where the Titanic was built and launched in 1912.
 A visit to the Shankill and Falls road will be of interest as it will give the visitor an indication of how life was in Belfast during the troubles.
 Visit the Titanic Experience Belfast.
-Located in the heart of Belfast, the Titanic Belfast recreates the story of the world's most famous ship in a new iconic, six floor building right beside the historic site of the original ship's construction.
-Opened to coincide with the centenary, the self guided tour begins upon entering the buildings giant atrium where visitors are surrounded by the four "ship's hull" shaped wings which house the Titanic Experience.
-You will uncover the true story of the Titanic from her conception in Belfast in the early 1900's through her construction and launch, to her famous maiden voyage and subsequent place in history through nine large galleries full of interactive exhibitions.
+Located in the heart of Belfast, the Titanic Belfast recreates the story of the world's most famous ship in a new iconic, six-floor building right beside the historic site of the original ship's construction.
+Opened to coincide with the centenary, the self-guided tour begins upon entering the building's giant atrium where visitors are surrounded by the four "ship's hull" shaped wings which house the Titanic Experience.
+You will uncover the true story of the Titanic from her conception in Belfast in the early 1900s through her construction and launch, to her famous maiden voyage and subsequent place in history through nine large galleries full of interactive exhibitions.
 Highlights include views of the slipways where the Titanic was launched and the voyage to the bottom of the sea in the unique Ocean Exploration Centre.
 Enjoy the afternoon at your leisure in Belfast City.

 Strangford Lough and Castletown House